ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 npm run scripts:wizard
 ```

+_Note: The ProtoWizard terminates automatically when you're done responding to its questions.
+You can exit the ProtoWizard prematurely using `Ctrl-C`._

+##### Use the ProtoWizard to create starter files and metadata

-When you run either of these commands to start the CLI, our friendly little ProtoWizard will appear to help you:
+When you run either of the commands above to start the CLI, our friendly little ProtoWizard will appear to help you:

 ![screenshot](public/protowizard.png)

-TODO: Add more when keyboard is working.
+If you're creating a new tutorial from scratch, you'll need to create a tutorial before adding lessons or resources to it.
+You can either add your lessons and resources immediately after creating the tutorial or exit the ProtoWizard and run it again later to create those items.

+**Tutorial**

+The ProtoWizard can ask you a few quick questions about your tutorial and use your responses to set up both a directory for your tutorial (eg `src/tutorials/0007-my-new-tutorial`) and the necessary metadata (title, description, etc.) to display the tutorial on our website.

+While the ProtoWizard only supports the intial creation of this data, you can edit the details later in `src/static/tutorials.json`.
+If you need to do this, please read [Managing Your Tutorial's Metadata](#managing-your-tutorials-metadata) for more information.

+**Lessons**

+Tell the ProtoWizard the name of your lesson and its type (text-only, multiple-choice, coding challenge with or without file upload) and it will create all the starter files you need inside your tutorial's directory. ([Learn more about the files required for each lesson type.](#create-lesson-files)) The ProtoWizard will provide you with the names of the files it's created so you'll know where to go to make your edits.

+If you have a solid outline, you can create these files all at once before editing them to create your content.
+Alternatively, you can set up just the files for your first lesson, build out that content to get familiar with the process, and return to the ProtoWizard later to create your next set of files.
+It's up to you.

+This guide includes detailed instructions on how to work within those files to [create your lesson content](#create-your-lesson-content) when you're ready.

+**Resources**

+Each ProtoSchool tutorial ends with a resources page where you can share suggestions of other learning materials relevant to your learners.
+The ProtoWizard will ask you a few quick questions about each resource in order to add the necessary details your tutorial's metadata.
+You can add all of your entries in the ProtoWizard at once or come back to it as you think of more resources.

+If you'd like to make edits to the resources you've created through the ProtoWizard, you can edit the details later in `src/static/tutorials.json`.
+[Learn how to create or edit resources manually.](#managing-your-tutorials-metadata)

 #### Manually

 This section describes how to build the directory, lesson files, and metadata for your tutorial manually if you've chosen not to use the recommended ProtoWizard.
-If you've used the [ProtoWizard](#), you can skip to TODO: Section to skip to
+If you've used the [ProtoWizard](#using-the-protowizard-cli-recommended) to create your tutorial, lesson files, and resources, please skip to [Create Your Lesson Content](#create-your-lesson-content).

 ##### Create a directory for your tutorial